Madho Patti: Relevance

-It is among those villages that have a status of IAS & IPS officers.
+It is among those villages that have a status of IAS and IPS officers.
 The specialty of this village is that this village has so far given 47 IAS and IPS officers to the country.
-All these are presently employed in the offices of Prime Minister and Chief Ministers.
-This village was in the media for many years as news channels and newspapers have been visiting this village.
+All these are presently employed in the offices of prime minister and chief ministers.
+This village was in the media for many years as representatives of news channels and newspapers have been visiting this village.
 Despite being such a big specialty, this village is still beyond the eyes of the government.
 Till now, no one's eyes have gone towards this village.

-Culture of Civil Services
+Culture of civil service

 There are a total of 75 houses in Madho Patti village, but the number of officers who came out of this place is more than 50.
 It is not just about sons and daughters of this village, daughters-in-law are also handling the post of officers.
 Students here start preparing for the Civil Services Examination from college time itself.
 They start basic preparation from the time of college, after which they sit in the exam with complete preparation.
 Local people say that the people here see competition in the field of education and its performance is seen in their results.

 Demographic

-The village of Madho Patti has a population of around 4,000 which is inhabited by people belonging to the Rajput caste.
+The village of Madho Patti has a population of around 4,000 which is inhabited by people belonging to the Kshatriya, Yadav, Maurya, Khatik, Kumhar, Nat, Kayastha etc castes.
 In this village of officers, most of the population is dependent on farming.

 Wheat, gram, peas, pigeon pea, mustard, potato, maize, sugarcane etc. are cultivated in the village.
 The village has three primary schools and a junior high school, two inter colleges.